-Every Tuesday, students will come to class with their translation of an assigned passage from Genesis 1 - 11.
-The first translation assignment is listed in the course schedule; however, we will decide how much to translate for subsequent assignments based upon our progress in class.
-During our time in class on Tuesday and Thursday, we will review our translations together.
+Every week, students will come to class with their translation of an assigned passage.
+Throughout the semester, we will choose a passage to translate from the list below (or another suggested by students).
+During our time in class together, we will review our translations.
 Students will not be asked to submit a hard copy of their translations to the professor.
 Instead, students will earn credit for showing the hard copy that they have brought to class.
 During class, additional assessment of the translation will be based upon the following areas: